 “Policymakers with clear, consistent, and supportive regulatory frameworks for energy storage enable investment,” says Proos.
 He adds that “tax breaks, subsidies, and streamlined permitting processes”, alongside efforts to modernise grids with storage components, are vital to boosting investor confidence.

-Omole notes that Africa can take learnings from the likes of India and a number of southeast Asian countries that are on a “similar trajectory” and have already made considerable progress in installing battery storage.
+Omole notes that Africa can take lessons from the likes of India and a number of southeast Asian countries that are on a “similar trajectory” and have already made considerable progress in installing battery storage.

 At COP28 last year, several African countries joined the BESS Consortium, an initiative led by the GEAPP-convened Global Leadership Council that also includes various international financial institutions and UAE-based energy giant Masdar.
 The ultimate aim of the consortium is to help member countries prepare projects and improve the regulatory environment in order to facilitate investment.